toelt-llc/TOELT-tfrabbit/code/Readme.md

 All the parameters are optional, with default : -d mnist -n 5,10 -l 2 -e 10 -b 128 -r 'unknown'
 - `run_pi.sh`: this is a shell script that calls the `mnist_rpi*.py` with different options for benchmarking.
 This script contains a loop to get averages and standard deviation of the different runs.
 - `run_frodo.sh`: this is a shell script that perform the same task as `run_pi.sh` but saves the results in different folder, and has differnt options.
 For example on frodo larger networks can be run.
+- `mnist_rpiV2*` : set of 4 files made to 1. create a list of FNN TF models, with varying neurons and layers,
+2. run it and measure inference time on rpi, when possible
+3. convert it to tflite format
+4. run it as tflite and measure inference time, when possible ( the goal is to see if a converted model is runnable on the rpi, while it's classic version is not)

 ## 31.08 Push :